eProsima/DDS-Record-Replay/docs/rst/formalia/titlepage.rst

 *eProsima DDS Record & Replay* includes the following tools:

 * **DDS Recorder tool**.
-  The main functionality of this tool is to save the data in a `MCAP <https://mcap.dev/>`_ database.
+  The main functionality of this tool is to save the data in a `MCAP <https://mcap.dev/>`_ database, in a `SQLite <https://www.sqlite.org>`_ database, or in both at the same time.
   The database contains the records of the publication timestamp of the data, the serialized data, and the definition of the data serialization type and format.
-  The output MCAP file can be read with any user tool compatible with MCAP file reading since it contains all the necessary information for reading and reproducing the data.
+  Either output can be read with any user tool compatible with the corresponding format, since both contain all the necessary information for reading and reproducing the data.

   .. figure:: /rst/figures/ddsrecord_overview.png
     :align: center